-Ross explains thats that the word ‘natural’ can be the thing that gets the purchases across the line, however the term ‘natural’ is often misused.
-“In some cases, this can mean that only a small percentage of a product’s ingredient is plant-based or originally ‘natural’, but has now, in fact gone through a production process which now results in a less-than-natural form.”
+Ross explains that the word ‘natural’ can be the thing that gets the purchases across the line, however, the term ‘natural’ is often misused.
+“In some cases, this can mean that only a small percentage of a product’s ingredient is plant-based or originally ‘natural’, but has now, in fact, gone through a production process which now results in a less-than-natural form.”

-“This is another claim that create a misleading perception.
+“This is another claim that creates a misleading perception.
 This obviously sounds great in theory, because who wouldn’t want to buy a product which has been endorsed by a professional?
-However, unfortunately the case is normally that the dermatologist has usually been paid a nice little fee to promote the brand and its products.”
+However, unfortunately, the case is normally that the dermatologist has usually been paid a nice little fee to promote the brand and its products.”

 “A lot of the time these same brands contain ‘toxic chemicals’ or substitutes which are either as bad or even worse.
-An example of this is when brands will replace a fragrance with essential oils which have the potential to be far more sensitising to the skin than the fragrance (this is just so they can claim the ‘natural’ high ground).
-Its like adding chlorine or arsenic to your product and saying they are good for us because they are natural.”
+An example of this is when brands will replace a fragrance with essential oils that have the potential to be far more sensitizing to the skin than the fragrance (this is just so they can claim the ‘natural’ high ground).
+It’s like adding chlorine or arsenic to your product and saying they are good for us because they are natural.”

-“There’s also the commonly used statements like ‘Chemical Free’ or ‘Toxin Free’.
-These are crazy statements especially if you consider that ingredients like water (common in most skincare products) is actually a chemical made up of hydrogen and oxygen.”
+“There’s also the commonly used statements like ‘Chemical Free’ or ‘Toxin-Free’.
+These are crazy statements especially if you consider that ingredients like water (common in most skincare products) are actually a chemical made up of hydrogen and oxygen.”